Nunavut to close border to everyone but residents and critical workers

 Nunavut's post-secondary students and their families who are currently studying outside the territory are being contacted by the government and are preparing to enter isolation in Ottawa or Winnipeg.

-While in isolated, the students will have access to health professionals and tools to complete their studies.
+While in isolation, the students will have access to health professionals and tools to complete their studies.

 Student Financial Assistance will also provide for students who choose to stay in their city of study "until the first available arrangements home can be made."